asperling/bookdown-bootswatch-templates/README-GIT.md

 Compression objects: 100% (18/18), done.
 Writing objects: 100% (20/20), 8.19KiB, done.
 Total 20 (delta 12), reused 0 (delta 0)
-To ssh://git@github.com/tobiju/bookdown-bootswatch-templates.git
+To ssh://git@github.com/asperling/bookdown-bootswatch-templates.git
    g5342..9k3532  HEAD -> master
 ```

 You can do the pull request from github.
 Navigate to your repository, select the branch you just created, and then
 select the "Pull Request" button in the upper right.
-Select the user "tobiju" as the recipient.
+Select the user "asperling" as the recipient.

 ### What branch to issue the pull request against?